Skip to main content

 Substance Requirements: Not Optional All four jurisdictions require genuine economic substance: Portugal: real employment in a qualifying sector Cyprus: verified tax residency, credible non-dom claim, business operations Malta: genuine Malta residence, real business activity UAE: physical business presence, qualified staff, strategic management Offshore tax planning that ignores substance requirements invites audit, penalties, and treaty-claim denial.

-Taxbordr advises clients on jurisdiction selection only after confirming that personal circumstances, business operations, and lifestyle genuinely align with residency and substance requirements.
 Reputation Risk in Your Home Country If you currently reside in a high-tax country (United States, United Kingdom, Canada, Australia, Scandinavia), relocating to a low-tax jurisdiction triggers automatic reporting under CRS.

 Your home country's tax authority receives annual account and income reports.
-Relocation itself is not illegal—but filing obligations remain.
+Relocation itself is not illegal, but filing obligations remain.
 Failure to disclose foreign accounts or residency changes constitutes tax evasion.
 Taxbordr's Position: We guide clients through lawful relocation planning.

 We ensure tax filings are complete, voluntary disclosure is pursued if needed, and exit taxes are properly calculated.
 We do not assist with tax evasion or undisclosed structures.